awisniew207/vincent-sdk/README.md

   pkpInfo,
   { name: "User Name", customClaim: "value" },
   30, // expires in 30 minutes
-  "example.com" // audience claim - the domain this token is intended for );
+  "example.com" // audience claim - the domain this token is intended for (REQUIRED) );

 console.log(jwt);